Constable Peter Grant

 - Education Mama: She wanted Peter to be something more than a police officer.
 She actually finds that his working with magic is a more acceptable career than being a constable, and tells certain people that he's a witch smeller.

 - Ethnic Menial Labor: She's a cleaning lady.

-- Lethal Chef: She's not a bad cook, but she loves her spices.
-Given the number of supernatural beings in the series, there's a chance that we might find out if her cooking is literally Too Spicy for Yog Sothoth.
+- Lethal Chef: She's not a bad cook, but her love of hot spices borders on the incendiary.
+Given the number of supernatural beings in the series, there's a chance that we might find out if her cooking is literally Too Spicy for Yog-Sothoth.

 - Big Eater: His appetite falls somewhere between comical and frightening.
 Despite eating so much, he's still described as skinny.